HarshThakur015/Ecommerce_Follow_Along/README.md

 **Conclusion**

 This milestone provides essential knowledge on structuring and displaying a user profile page effectively.
 The implementation will enhance the understanding of frontend-backend interaction for user data management.

+#### Milestone 21 :- Create an frontend page form for address input.

+**Address Form Frontend Page**

+**Learning Goals**
+By the end of this milestone, you will:

+- Create a frontend form that captures an address.
+- Collect the following details: country, city, address line 1, address line 2, zip code, and address type.

+**Steps for Milestone 21**

+1. Create a frontend page with an address input form.
+2. Implement a state to store the input address data.
+3. Ensure that when the user clicks on "Add Address" in the profile section, it navigates to this form page.

+**Objective**
+This lesson will help in understanding how to build and manage an address input form in a frontend application.